-RFDS Director of Medical services Professor Stephen Langford said the Zoll X monitors will mean that every stretcher on board an RFDS aircraft will now be like a fully monitored bed in a hospital emergency department.
+RFDS Deputy Director of Medical Services Director of Medical Services Dr Angela O'Connell said the Zoll X monitors mean that every stretcher on board an RFDS aircraft will now be like a fully monitored bed in a hospital emergency department.

-"This equipment combines the functions of a critical care monitor with a defibrillator and pacemaker - all in the one unit," Dr Langford said.
+"This equipment combines the functions of a critical care monitor with a defibrillator and pacemaker - all in the one unit," Dr O'Connell said.